CAROLINE GROSSMAN, ’03

 Director of Programs, Rustandy Center for Social Sector Innovation, and Adjunct Assistant Professor of Strategy

-Caroline Grossman, ’03, is director of programs at the Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business.
-Grossman leads the center’s set of programs, which are designed for students and alumni to help them make an impact.
+Caroline Grossman, ’03, is director of programs at the Rustandy Center for Social Sector Innovation at the University of Chicago Booth School of Business, the school's destination for people tackling complex social and environmental problems.
+She leads the center’s suite of programming and fosters opportunities for students and alumni to channel a business toolkit for social impact through nonprofit board service, social entrepreneurship, co-curricular experiential learning, and more.

-Prior to Booth, Grossman was a brand manager at Kraft Foods, where she led customer marketing for the $3 billion grocery business unit and held multiple marketing roles over five years.
+Prior to working at Booth, Grossman was a brand manager at Kraft Foods, where she led customer marketing for the $3 billion grocery business unit.

 Grossman has a BA in history from Yale University and an MBA from the University of Chicago Booth School of Business.